christopher-Ombwori/Tfuture-Website/project_architecture.md

 - Business models are registered in `core/admin.py`
 - Custom admin classes provide specialized interfaces for business operations

-## Implementation Plan
+## Current Implementation Status

-To maintain a clear separation without changing the logic and design:
+The architecture has been implemented with the following structure:

-1. **Move and Rename HomePage to CMS App**: The HomePage model has been moved to the CMS app and renamed to TestimonialsPage to better reflect its purpose since it only manages testimonials
+1. **HomePage**: Remains in the `core` app.
+Contains testimonials displayed on the homepage.
+(Note: A migration to move it to `cms` as TestimonialsPage was attempted but rolled back - see migrations 0008 & 0009)
-2. **Create Service API**: Implement an API for frontend to consume service data
+2. **Service API**: Implemented in `core/api.py` with endpoints for service data consumption
-3. **Update Admin Registration**: Ensure proper model registration in respective admin interfaces
+3. **Admin Registration**: Models properly registered in their respective admin interfaces (Django Admin for business logic, Wagtail for content)

 ## Data Flow